encse/secchallenge2022/hardware/suspicious-van/solution/README.md

 ![](urh.png)

-Grabbed the decoded bits and went to the second stage of the challenge.
+Grabbed the decoded bits and went to the second stage.
 As I just learned, when someone trasmis bits over the air, the package usually starts with a preamble.
 Surely enough all lines started with `1010 1010 1010 1010 1010 1010 1010 1010 1010 0011 1001 1011`.

 In hex this is:
 ```